EivindArvesen/react-workshop/README.md

 -	An text editor that understands JavaScript and React (Atom, Visual Studio Code, Sublime Text, etc).
 If you're using Atom, you'll need to install the plugin `react` as well.
 -	NodeJS (latest) and npm (latest).
 Run `node -v` and `npm -v` to check what version you have.
 Check the latest version at [NodeJS.org](https://nodejs.org/en/) and upgrade if you're out of date.

+### Bash (Windows Specifics)
+These steps are known to work on Bash (which comes by default on macOS and most Linux Distros), which is likely your default shell.

+On Windows, you'll need to take some extra steps.
+You can either install:

+- [Git for Windows](https://gitforwindows.org/), and use the included "Git BASH" tool, or
+- [Ubuntu for Windows](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot%3aoverviewtab), which (amongst other things) includes Bash.

 ## How to get started

 * Start by cloning this repository into a folder on your computer.
 If you've never used git before, you can alternatively use the the "Download ZIP" button to the right.